zannen/docker-storjshare-cli/README.md

 ## Build ##

-This image is built automatically every day at **23:15 UTC** (and whenever anything gets pushed to github) from the code that is available via `npm install`.
+This image is built automatically every 8 hours, at 07:15, 15:15 and 23:15 (all times UTC), and whenever anything gets pushed to github.

 ## Setup ##